Charmed MongoDB

 Now that the Database Integrator Charm has been set up, we can relate it to MongoDB.
 This will automatically create a username, password, and database for the Database Integrator Charm.
 Relate the two applications with:

-juju relate data-integrator mongodb
+juju integrate data-integrator mongodb

 ubuntu@ip-172-31-11-104:~/data-integrator$ juju status